-Hi , I think you’re going to like this one!
-One of my regular customers recently acquired a gorgeous new old stock (NOS) Sansui SR-929 direct-drive turntable from her original owner in the USA.
-Tim asked me to check it out, change the voltage and set her up for him and naturally I wanted to share some images of this beautiful old beast with you.
+One of my regular customers recently acquired a gorgeous new old stock (NOS) Sansui SR-929 direct-drive turntable from her original owner in the USA and asked me to check it out.

-The Sansui SR-929 was top of the line in the Sansui catalog back in the day, at some point in the late 70’s or early 80’s.
+The Sansui SR-929 was top of the line in the Sansui catalogue back in the day, at some point in the late 70s or early 80s.
 It featured a very heavy die-cast composite chassis overlaid with lacquered chipboard, a knife-edge bearing tonearm with height adjustment, standard Audio Technica moving magnet cartridge and space-age styling.

 Because this came from the USA, but luckily was a multi-voltage unit, the first thing to do after removing the deck for its original box and packaging was to select the correct mains input voltage.
 I then cleaned and checked everything before carefully aligning the cartridge and setting up the tonearm.

 The SR-929 is a very sexy deck whether powered on or off and the soft orange glow of the status indicators is a very nice touch.
 Additionally, the strobe speed indicator has been executed with precision on this deck.

 The slightly blurred edges you get when looking at the strobe speed marking engraved on the platter are crystal clear and sharp on this deck.
 This has been achieved by driving the strobe with a very precisely controlled waveform, derived from the Quartz lock circuit, rather than the slightly jittery 50Hz mains waveform.

 A few words from Sansui

 “Sansui is proud to contribute to the advancement of state of the art turntable technology with the introduction of the remarkable SR-929.